sfu-db/dataprep/README.md

 You can create a beautiful profile report from a Pandas/Dask DataFrame with the `create_report` function.
 DataPrep.EDA has the following advantages compared to other tools:

-- **10-100X Faster**: DataPrep.EDA is 10-100X faster than Pandas-based profiling tools due to its highly optimized Dask-based computing module.
+- **[10X Faster](https://arxiv.org/abs/2104.00841)**: DataPrep.EDA can be 10X faster than Pandas-based profiling tools due to its highly optimized Dask-based computing module.
 - **Interactive Visualization**: DataPrep.EDA generates interactive visualizations in a report, which makes the report look more appealing to end users.
 - **Big Data Support**: DataPrep.EDA naturally supports big data stored in a Dask cluster by accepting a Dask dataframe as input.